Blimster/deact/README.md

 ### Global state

 State created by the function ```state()```is local to the component.
-If it is required to share state over multiple components a ```GlobalStateProvider``` can be used.
+If it is required to share state over multiple components, a ```GlobalStateProviderComponent``` can be used.
 A global state provider is a node and thus, it can be placed everywhere in the node hierarchy.
-Every component beneath a global state provider can access the state of the provider using the function ```globalState()``` and read or update it like a local state.
+Every component beneath a global state provider can access the state of the provider using the method ```globalState()``` of the ```ComponentRenderContext``` to read or update it like a local state.

 ```dart
 void main() {